D4v31x/Aurora-Music/README.md

 ---

 <p align="center">
-  Made with ❤️ in Czech Republic
+  Made with ❤️ in Czech Republic.
+  *Parts of the code are made by LLM.
+The project will gradually be dependent only on person coding.
 </p>